'This Land is Your Land' lawsuit dismissed by U.S. judge

 The case is Saint-Amour et al v The Richmond Organization Inc et al, U.S. District Court, Southern District of New York, No. 16-04464.

-Reporting by Jonathan Stempel in New York; Editing by Dan Grebler and Matthew Lewis
+Reporting by Jonathan Stempel in New York; Editing by Dan Grebler, Matthew Lewis and David Gregorio